 Even if you wanted the ultra insulation benefits, there are drawbacks you should be aware of.
 If you live where there is a lot of sun, you won’t get to enjoy the heat gain from the sunshine.
 That’s just how intense the insulating impact is.
 This means, for property owners in sunny Australia, triple glazing would stop that lovely natural warmth on chilly, but sun-filled days.

 Another major issue with double glazing is that such a large insulated glass unit demands a thick, strong window frame to support it.
-Having to install a thick frame increases the cost and also makes it difficult, if not impossible, to use a retrofit double glazing system instead of having to replace with new double glazed windows.
+Having to install a thick frame increases the cost and also makes it difficult, if not impossible, to use a retrofit double glazing system instead of having to replace it with new double glazed windows.